Owls-v-Owls In C-USA's Final League Match

-Start Time Set For 7 PM At Holloway Field
+Start Time Set For 7 PM in Murfreesboro, Tenn.

 At Rice -- Now in her fourth season as the Rice head soccer coach and her 12th overall at the University, Nicky Adams continues to lead the Owls with a passion for the world's most popular game and commitment to the school's student-athletes.
 Adams is unique example where a person's vocation and avocation are one-and-the-same.

 Adams' influence on Rice soccer is clear.
 In her second year at the helm of the program in 2012, a young Owls squad won the Conference USA regular season title.
 It marked the first regular season conference championship in the history of the soccer program and the accompanying 11 victories was Rice's highest single-season win total in five years.

 The 2013 squad's combination of having some key seniors graduate along with an eye-opening number of season-ending injuries was a challenge to be sure, but it also might have showcased some of Adams' best coaching yet.